mautic/mautic-wordpress/readme.txt

 - You don't have to edit source code of your template to insert tracking code.
 - Plugin adds additional information to tracking image URL so you get better results than using just plain HTML code of tracking image.
 - You can use Mautic form embed with shortcode described below.
-- You can choose where the script is injected (header / footer)
+- You can choose where the script is injected (header / footer).
+- Tracking image can be used as fallback when JavaScript is disabled.

 ## Configuration